ArtanisAce/100-days-of-code/log.md

 **Thoughts:** Will refactor some parts of the code as I watch these videos and continue with the application

 **Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)

+### Day 46: February 23, 2018

+**Today's Progress**: Worked on the add button transition, added transition when button is clicked and text appear.

+**Thoughts:** Im spending too much time with this, maybe there's a simpler way of solving it.
+Investigate more, solving it with React Transitions seems over complicated for such a thing

+**Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)